kyscg/kyscg.github.io/_reads/2025books.md

 The final thing I will say about the book is that there was no part of the book that felt superfluous to the story.
 Every page had Chekhov's gun hanging on the walls.
 Easily the best book I've read this year, yet.

+One more note: I find it super interesting that two consecutive Pulitzers were awarded for stories that heavily featured women being put in psychiatric institutions.

+- [Dua Lipa In Conversation With Hernan Diaz](https://www.youtube.com/watch?v=sRAKWYpOfcs): This is where I got the suggestion from, after watching Dua Lipa interview Ocean Vuong and Khaled Hosseini.

 ---